List of Dandadan characters

 A selection of characters from the series; from left to right: Ken "Okarun" Takakura carrying Turbo Granny (maneki-neko), Momo Ayase, Jin "Jiji" Enjoji, Aira Shiratori, Seiko Ayase, Unji Zuma, Vamola, Rokuro Serpo (standing, wearing green apron), Kinta Sakata (crouching, with backpack), Reiko Kashima (taller), and Peeny-Weeny (wearing rubber apron and boots).

-The Dandadan manga series features an extensive cast of characters created by Yukinobu Tatsu.
+The Japanese manga series Dandadan features an extensive cast of characters created by Yukinobu Tatsu.

 Main characters

 The main characters of the series are the "Family" (家族, Kazoku), a group of kids led by Seiko dealing with the supernatural.
 The members of the Family who also attend high school at Kami High are also members of the History and Culture Research Club (歴史文化研究部, Rekishi Bunka Kenkyū-bu), which serves as a front for their activities.

 Momo Ayase

 Momo Ayase (綾瀬 桃, Ayase Momo) is a high school girl who believes in ghosts and the supernatural.
 This is in part due to the influence of her grandmother, Seiko, working with them, but after she got teased for it at school, Momo cursed Seiko out for this, causing their relationship to become strained.
 After being abducted by Serpo aliens, she discovers she has psychokinetic powers, allowing her to visualize the "auras" of people and objects, and visualizes her power as giant hands to "grab" and control these auras.
 Momo has a celebrity crush on actor Ken Takakura, often becoming flustered whenever someone says his full name out loud.
 Although she and Okarun initially do not get along and constantly argue and fight with each other, after defeating Turbo Granny, they become close friends and throughout the course of the story, she develops strong feelings for Okarun.
 She decides to help him get his testicles back, with the ultimate goal of mending her relationship with her grandmother.